vmleon/Oracle-WAF-Demo/README.md

 Wait for the WAF Policy to be active, it might take few minutes.
 Be patient.
 ![Active WAF policy](./images/04.png)

-Explore the menu on the bottom letf part of the WAF policy page to see Metrics
+Explore the menu on the bottom left part of the WAF policy page to see Metrics
 ![WAF metrics](./images/05.png)

 Origin Management
 ![WAF metrics](./images/06.png)

-## Lab 200: Add TLS termination to your WAF
+## Lab 300: Add TLS termination to your WAF

 In order to get the certificate signed by [Let's Encrypt](https://letsencrypt.org/) I used [certbot](https://certbot.eff.org/):

-Install certbot manually, but I recommend to use the installation from your distribution repository:
+Install certbot manually on your compute instance where we previously installed NGINX, but I recommend to use the installation from your distribution repository:

 > You might need `sudo` on some operations.